Docs › Examples › Basics

 Quantile-classify into a color ramp

 -classify writes a class index or a derived value (here, a fill color) into the named field.
 The default is sequential quantile classification, but you can switch to equal-interval, nice, categorical or non-adjacent.
-Run mapshaper -colors to list the built-in color schemes.
+In the CLI, run mapshaper -colors to list the built-in color schemes.

 Add SVG styling for export